 An extension of Sound Design I, focusing on building proficiency in the creation of sound design and music as it applies to digital media applications.

 Students will apply digital character and environment design to develop concepts for film, games, animation or physical products.

-Students will focus on the design and technical process to shooting digital video and computer-based editing.
-Students will be able to apply these techniques to their major area of study.
+Students will learn the design and technical process of shooting video and digital editing and apply these techniques to their major area of study.